 So who lived here at the time of the battle, and do the battle records help us get deeper into the community than might otherwise have been possible?

-First off, the gentlemen and local worthies: Lord Grange, the local MP; lords Prestongrange and Drummore; the ministers, Reverend Cunningham at Tranent and Reverend Carlyle in Prestonpans; and the Gardiner family at Bankton.
+First off, the gentlemen and local worthies: Lord Grange, MP; lords Prestongrange and Drummore; the ministers, Reverend Cunningham at Tranent and Reverend Carlyle in Prestonpans; and the Gardiner family at Bankton.

 After that, the we have decided to draw upon the List of Persons Concerned in the Rebellion.
 This database, compiled county-by-county in 1746, records all those accused of rebellious actions in the course of the last Jacobite rising.
 It lists names, place of residence, occupation, and alleged misdemeanors.
 This list contains a number of men who lived in the Prestonpans area who allegedly helped, sympathised, or event fought with the Jacobites – and that inadvertently provides us with a snapshot of the community.
 So we are studying this list, looking at the occupations listed to see if there are any trends, and cross-referencing the people listed with other records (such as the churchs’ burial lists) to see if we can grow their families and uncover their stories.